- How do I apply for financial aid?

 - What about the money left over from grants or scholarships?

 Any funds left over after tuition, fees, books, and supplies are charged against student financial aid belong to the student.
 Refunds are mailed approximately 6 weeks from the first day of the semester and then once a month for those classes beginning later in the semester.
 Dates for the current semester can be found here.
 Checks will be mailed to the address on file with Enrollment Management.
 To verify your address, log in to your WebAdvisor account and click on “My Profile.”
 If your address is incorrect, a Data Change Form must be completed in the Enrollment Management Office if you are a local student.
-If you are a distance learning student, you may change your address by sending an e-mail to email@example.com with your student ID number, name, new address, and telephone number.
+If you are a online learning student, you may change your address by sending an e-mail to firstname.lastname@example.org with your student ID number, name, new address, and telephone number.

 - Will I have financial aid for summer?